-O&R, a New York corporation, is a wholly-owned utility subsidiary of CEI, and it, along with its public utility subsidiaries, supplies franchised retail electricity and gas to a service territory covering approximately 1,350 square miles.
+O&R, a New York corporation incorporated in 1926, is a wholly-owned utility subsidiary of CEI, and it, along with its public utility subsidiaries, supplies franchised retail electricity to approximately 275,640 customers and gas to approximately 117,283 customers in a service territory covering approximately 1,350 square miles.
 The eastern boundary of the service area extends along the west bank of the Hudson, directly across the river from the service territory of CECONY.
-O&R has two utility subsidiaries, Rockland Electric Company ("RECO"), a New Jersey corporation, and Pike County Light and Power Company ("Pike"), a Pennsylvania corporation.
+O&R has two utility subsidiaries, Rockland Electric Company ("RECO"), a New Jersey corporation incorporated in 1899, and Pike County Light and Power Company ("Pike"), a Pennsylvania corporation incorporated in 1914.
 RECO supplies electricity to parts of New Jersey and Pike supplies electricity and gas to the northeastern corner of Pike County in Pennsylvania.
 CECONY and O&R (including RECO and Pike) jointly operate a single integrated electric transmission and distribution system serving parts of New York, New Jersey and Pennsylvania and an integrated gas distribution system in New York and Pennsylvania.
+As of December 31, 1999, 0&R and its utility subsidiaries, RECO and Pike own, in whole or in part, transmission and distribution facilities which include 601 circuit miles of transmission lines, and 5,046 pole miles of overhead distribution lines and 2,493 miles of underground distribution lines.
+O&R and Pike own their gas distribution systems, which include 1,780 miles of mains.
+As of December 31, 1999, O&R had 1,001 employees.
+Neither RECO nor Pike have employees.

 O&R is regulated by the NYPSC, RECO is regulated by the New Jersey Board of Public Utilities ("NJBPU") and Pike is regulated by the Pennsylvania Public Utility Commission ("PaPUC") as to retail rates, service and accounts, issuance of securities and in other respects as to service provided in those individual states.
+O&R, Pike and RECO also are subject to regulation by FERC.
 O&R has three wholly-owned non-utility subsidiaries, Clove Development Corporation ("Clove"), a New York corporation, and O&R Energy Development, Inc. and O&R Development, Inc., both Delaware corporations.
 Clove owns real estate, located primarily in the Mongaup Valley region of Sullivan County, New York.
 O&R Development, Inc., which was formed to promote industrial and corporate development in O&R's service territory by providing improved sites and buildings, owns real estate which is being marketed for sale.
 O&R Energy Development, Inc. is an inactive corporation.

-RECO has two wholly-owned non-utility subsidiaries, Enserve Holdings, Inc. ("Enserve") and Saddle River Holdings Corp. ("SRH"), both Delaware corporations.
+Inc. ("Enserve") and Saddle River Holdings Corp. ("SRH"), both Delaware corporations.
 Enserve has two wholly-owned, non-utility subsidiaries, Palisades Energy Services, Inc. and Compass Resources, Inc. ("Compass"), both inactive Delaware corporations.
-SRH has two wholly-owned non-utility subsidiaries, NORSTAR Holdings, Inc. ("NHI") and Atlantic Morris Broadcasting, Inc. ("AMB"), both Delaware corporations.
-AMB is an inactive corporation.
+SRH has one wholly-owned non-utility subsidiary, NORSTAR Holdings, Inc. ("NHI") a Delaware corporation.
 NHI has two wholly-owned non-utility subsidiaries, NORSTAR Management, Inc. ("NMI"), and Millbrook Holdings, Inc. ("Millbrook"), both Delaware corporations.
 Millbrook holds a leasehold interest in non-utility real estate in Morris County, New Jersey.
 NMI is the sole general partner of a Delaware limited partnership, NORSTAR Energy Limited Partnership ("NORSTAR Partnership"), a gas marketing company that is discontinuing operations, of which NHI is the sole limited partner.
 The NORSTAR Partnership is the majority owner of NORSTAR Energy Pipeline Company, LLC, a Delaware limited liability company, which is inactive.

-(c) Other CEI subsidiaries include
+(c) Other CEI subsidiaries